synopkg/git-commit/README.md

 ### Local per repo configuration

-Create a `.env` file and add OpenCommit config variables there like this:
+Create a `.env` file and add Git-Commit config variables there like this:

 ```env
 ...